HuangJiaLian/DNN-ODE-Solver/README.md

 # DNN-ODE-Solver
-Use deep neural network to obtain numerical solution of an ordinary differential equation(ODE).
+Use deep neural network(DNN) to obtain numerical solution of an ordinary differential equation(ODE).